The Role of Technology at The Glen

 Lower Elementary: Laying the Foundation

-In Lower Elementary, books are still the first and best resource for research and discovery.
-Chromebooks are introduced thoughtfully and are used to build essential computer skills like typing, basic research, and simple publishing tasks.
+In Lower Elementary, students build essential computer literacy while continuing to rely on books as their primary resource for research and discovery.
+Chromebooks are introduced thoughtfully and are used for skills like typing, basic research, and simple publishing tasks.
 Each classroom has a handful of devices that students share.
 Why not 1:1?
-Because sharing tech strengthens collaboration, communication, and executive functioning — important life skills we value just as much as computer literacy.
+This shared model is intentional—fostering collaboration, communication, and executive functioning alongside computer skills.

 Upper Elementary: Building Independence

-By Upper Elementary, students are ready for more.
+By the time students reach Upper Elementary, they are ready for more.
 Each child is issued a Chromebook to use at school.
-Students write papers, dig into primary research, and learn how to judge the reliability of online sources—critical skills for today’s world.
-Students also dive into creative projects like website design, graphic arts, video storytelling, and more.
+Students write papers, dig into primary research, and evaluate the reliability of online sources—critical skills for today’s world.
+They also expand into creative digital projects, such as website design, graphic arts, and video storytelling.
+Devices remain at school, in keeping with The Glen’s commitment to minimal homework and preserving family time.

 Policy on Personal Devices